Krasnasapacka/Dog_url/README.md

 Liudas Mažeika 2018_09_20

-1)Naudota Android Studio 2.3.1 programa.
+1)Done using Android Studio 2.3.1 program.

-2)Paveikslų įkėlimui naudota Picasso biblioteka.
+2)Used Picasso library for image uploading.

-3)"dog_urls.json" failas įdėtas "assets" aplanke.
+3)"dog_urls.json" file is in "assets" folder.